sqlparser/gspHome/_posts/2020-02-19-texpression-acceptChildren.md

     }
 ```

-The above code will cause the left and right sub-expression repeatedly visited, if the expression itself is deeply nested, then the performance will be impacted severly.
+The above code will cause the left and right sub-expression repeatedly visited, if the expression itself is deeply nested, then the performance will be impacted severely.

 Since the `acceptChildren()` method of `TExpression` will iterate all sub-expression for you automatically, you **shouldn't** call `acceptChildren()` in the `preVisit()` method of your own visitor.
 Only add your business code in the `preVisit()` method and let the `acceptChildren()` method of `TExpression` do the iteration for you.